 Semi-annual update: March – August 2018

-In the UK secondment the process proceeded by discussion of evaluation approaches, leading on from the earlier Soft Evaluation workshop.
-Evaluation is linked to the user populations of the member sites and to the Patient and Public Involvement activity.
+The MinD evaluation workplan was refined in the hosted secondments in the UK (V22, May) and Luxembourg (V23, June).
+Leading on from the earlier Soft Evaluation workshop, the discussions and development of the plan for evaluation were linked to the user populations of the member sites and to the Patient and Public Involvement activity.

 Formative evaluation of the Social Engagement Map

 In the UK secondment an opportunity for people with lived experience to try out and feedback option on a table-top mockup of the Social Engagement Map (SEM) on an LCD screen, including function and layout.
 This was facilitated during the main PPI session.
 Participants were asked to provide a photo of themselves in advance of the PPI session to be used in the mock up.
 The session enabled participants to comment on ease of use, aesthetics and suggestions for improvement.
 Users were delighted when they were able to identify their own faces and interests floating across the screen and imagine how this would enable future potential connections and shared activities.
 The ‘tangibles’ (hand‐held objects) were of particular interest with variation in preference for weight, size and shape.
 Many useful comments and suggestions were recorded through a brief questionnaire, the results of which were presented in the second week of the UK secondment and developed into a specification and guidelines for the next design iteration.